All Episodes

 How would he handle that?

-He's against energy independence, and he's buying into the Green New Deal, and he wants to double down on the stupidity of Obamacare.
+He's against energy independence and he's buying into the Green New Deal and he wants to double down on the stupidity of Obamacare.

-He needs to be asked that question too, because we now have you know, everybody, we had millions of Americans lose their doctors, lose their plans, and for nearly just shy of it, it's about 38% of Americans now have only one Obamacare exchange option.
+He needs to be asked that question too, because we now have, you know, everybody, we had millions of Americans lose their doctors, lose their plans, and for nearly just shy of it's about 38% of Americans now have only one Obamacare exchange option, just one, only one, and he, and it got caught, and everyone's paying 200% more on average.

-I thought we were going to save on average 2,500 per family per year.
+I thought we were going to save on average $2,500 per family per year.

 He needs to answer that question.

-You know, again, all of these questions he's not being asked, and it's only 133 days till election day.
+You know, again, all of these questions, he's not being asked, and it's only 133 days till election day.

-Now Biden's saying that he's going to raise taxes on the middle class, small businesses.
+Now, Biden's saying that he's going to raise taxes on the middle class, small businesses.

 He wants massive increases in regulations.

-Uh, we know where he stands on foreign policy, I just point to one country, and that would be Iran.
+I just point to one country, and that would be Iran.

 You know, he has to answer questions about China.

-I mean, the one person that was right, well, there were really two people, but the one most outspoken by far against China and their unfair trade practices and intellectual property theft was always Donald Trump.
+I mean, the one person that was right, well, there are really two people, but the one most outspoken by far against China and their unfair trade practices and intellectual property theft was always Donald Trump.

 Always Donald Trump.

-Newt Gingrich, she's pretty close second, but it was Donald Trump far and away.
+New Kingrin, she's pretty close second, but it was Donald Trump far and away.

-Um anyway, so if he's a candidate of change, Joe Biden, okay?
+Anyway, so if he's a candidate of change, Joe Biden, okay, well, you've been there for nearly 50 years.

 What have you done, Joe?